eferrari421/Mall-Customers-Clustering/README.md

 # Mall Customers Clustering: Project Overview
-- Grouped mall customers into cluster using three different combinations of customer metrics
+- Grouped mall customers into clusters using three different combinations of customer metrics
 - Created visualisations of the created clusters

 # Exploratory Data Analysis and Data Visualisation